Search This Blog

 Thursday, October 15, 2020

-Miller Graves, Great Marlow
+Miller Graves And Research, Great Marlow

 Philip Homan Miller "of Moyleen" died 1928 aged 82 and his wife Marianne Sophia who died 1929 aged 78.

 This grave is in Marlow Cemetery.
 Marianne was obviously a skilled maker of preserves as her "pure orange jelly" was exhibited at the Royal Horticultural Society show in London in 1909, earning her a Banksian Medal no less.
+During the 1st world war as part of the war effort a jam factory was based there.
+Local schoolchildren were allowed time out of lessons to pick rose hips and blackberries to feed the factory.

 The above grave is in All Saints Parish Church.
 It's badly weathered but here's what is readable..